LiliumOS/LiliumFS-Spec/AlternativeStreams.md

     - size shall be the size, in bytes, of the data contained by the stream, not rounded to the nearest sector size
     - reserved shall be an array of all `0`s.
 Any other value in these fields MUST be ignored and MUST NOT be written.
     - inline_data contains the data of the stream if it is inline (indirection=0).
 Otherwise it is ignored and may contain any bytes.
-3. A primary object may contain at most one stream with the id `Streams` and this stream MUST be the first element or access to the current primary object MUST be defined.
-The required bit MUST be set for the stream with id `Streams` and all impl_use bits MUST be clear.
+3. A primary object may contain at most one stream with the id `Streams` and this stream must be the first element or access to the current primary object must be denied.
+The required bit must be set for the stream with id `Streams` and all impl_use bits MUST be clear.
 4. Recommened Practice: If a filesystem contains a file for which all access is denied by this section, the filesystem SHOULD fail to load if this can be detected.
 If a filesystem contains a file for which write access is denied by this section, the filesystem SHOULD fail to load in read-write configuration if this can be detected.

 ## Long Strings Array